Memphis vs. Tulane NCAA Football Odds, Plays and Insights | November 27, 2021

 Tulane Stats and Trends

-- This year, the Green Wave have an ATS record of 3-3 in their six games as an underdog of 6 points or more.
+- The Green Wave have an ATS record of 3-3 in their six games when underdogs by 6 points or more this year.

-- Tulane's games this season have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Tulane has hit the over in 54.5% of its opportunities this season (six times over 11 games with a set point total).

-- When Tulane puts up more than 29.4 points, it is 3-0 against the spread and 2-1 overall.
+- Tulane is 3-0 against the spread and 2-1 overall in games when it puts up more than 29.4 points.

-- When Tulane churns out more than 414.9 yards, the team is 2-1 against the spread and 2-1 overall.
+- When Tulane amasses more than 414.9 yards, the team is 2-1 against the spread and 2-1 overall.

-- This season the Green Wave have turned the ball over 21 times, 10 more than the Tigers' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.